Graham Westley: Referees are 'prejudiced' against Preston

 "It wasn't a dangerous tackle.
 Jamal just tried to stop the cross.
 If you look at it in slow motion, the lad's crossed the ball and as he has followed through, he's hit Jamal's leg."

-The incident further angered former Stevenage boss Westley, who said in October that he was "sick to death" of constantly having to defend his sides against accusations of gamesmanship.
+The incident further angered former Stevenage boss Westley, who said in October that he was "sick to death" of constantly having to

 Speaking to BBC Radio Lancashire after the goalless draw at Deepdale, Westley continued: "We scored a goal the other week and no one saw it cross the line.
 We're seeing penalty after penalty after penalty not given.